mjon/WildCounts/_count/gear/gear-up-intro.md

 ---
 title: Gear up
-sub_title: "You can do an enormous amount with a smartphone at the right apps.
+sub_title: "You can do an enormous amount with a smartphone and the right apps.
 You can do even more with a few extra gadgets."
 author: Jon Sullivan
 date:   2021-05-14 10:30:00 +1300
 meta: